SyedFurqan1/Tasks_SyedFurqanAhmed/README.md

 # ------------ Method 2 to add the bash script to the crontab for the linux environment-----------------

 # Go to the terminal and enter "sudo crontab -e" and enter the password.
+# you can also just use "crontab -e" to execute the cronjob without elevated/admin rights.

 # Add the following line at the end of the script of this crontab